Neapolitano Wandosa II

 2019 Price: $1,500

 Neo’s greatest asset is his temperament - he is confident, brave and very personable.
-His three foal crops show his temperament to be a characteristic of his babies.
+His four foal crops show his temperament to be a characteristic of his babies.
 MVF recommends this stallion as a good cross for mares who lack refinement and scope in their gaits, need improvement in their neck and shoulder position, or tend toward a shy or sensitive personality.
 Available via fresh cooled semen.
 Semen has been evaluated as very high quality with high motility.

 2017 Champion: United States Dressage Federation All Breeds USLF Open Training Level